wp-plugins/wp-symposium-pro/readme.txt

 **And there's even more...!**

 Extra extensions are available that add features galore!
-Private messages, groups, forum subscriptions, choose who to share activity with, image and YouTube attachments, and many (many) more!
+Private messages, groups, forum subscriptions, choose who to share activity with, image and YouTube attachments, galleries, chat lounge, profile security and many (many) more!
 Please note that these are available as optional extensions via http://www.wpsymposiumpro.com.

 **Find out more**